solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/introduction.rst

 Introduction
 ============

+**For Users: Understanding RePORTaLiN**

 Overview
 --------

-RePORTaLiN is a beta-stage data processing pipeline designed to extract and transform medical research data from Excel files into structured JSONL format.
-The system is built with robustness, efficiency, and ease of use in mind.
+RePORTaLiN is a tool that helps you convert Excel spreadsheets into a cleaner, more organized format called JSONL.
+It's designed to be easy to use, fast, and reliable - perfect for handling medical research data without requiring technical expertise.

 Purpose
 -------